-This amendment reinstates this requirement only for those areas where the elevation difference from the edge of the walking surface to the ground directly below is more than 30 inches
+This amendment reinstates this requirement only for those areas where the elevation difference from the walking edge to the ground directly below is more than 30 inches.

 6. Window Fall Protection Devices

 This amendment deletes the language that requires installation of window fall protection devices and replaces it with language that governs how they must be installed when provided.